 St. Augustine Inns at Christmas

-Updated November 2017.
+Updated in 2020.
 The photos were taken in 2015, so the inns may be decorated differently this year.

 No time of year says comfy coziness more than Christmastime.
 As I’ve emphatically stated in the past, St. Augustine celebrates the most Christmassy of Christmases.
 No accommodations are quite as comfy or cozy as those of an inn or bed & breakfast, and St. Augustine has them in abundance.